Hello! I’m Adam Moskowitz

 Trained with the Center for Mindfulness as an MBSR teacher, I serve as adjunct faculty at Antioch University, where I teach mindfulness and compassion-based practices to graduate students.

 I offer teachings to the public, organizations, schools, and individuals.
-I design programs for groups that explore the transformative benefits of mindfulness and embodiment-based practices.
-I lead a wonderful online sangha called Rainbow Mind, teach an eight-week course called A Path to Presence, offer residential and daylong retreats, and work privately with clients.
+I design programs for groups that explore the transformative benefits of cultivating presence.
+I lead a wonderful online sangha called Rainbow Mind, teach an eight-week course, offer residential and daylong retreats, and work privately with clients.

 My work centers on supporting individuals to develop an experiential relationship with loving awareness.
 I create safe, joyful containers where people can reconnect with themselves and each other, experiencing insights in the mind and shifts toward freedom in the heart.